Great Smoky Mountains National Park Information

 December

-December 8: Festival of Christmas Past at Sugarlands Visitor Center.
-Mammals in various states of deep winter sleep include Black Bear, Woodchuck, Chipmunk and Jumping Mouse.
+Mammals in various states of deep winter sleep include black bears, woodchucks, chipmunks and jumping mice.
 Witch-hazel, a small tree, blooms with bright yellow flowers.